-We believe 3 days is just the right amount of time to leisurely explore all the main highlights of Bangkok without feeling too rushed.
+We believe a 3 day in Bangkok trip is just the right amount of time to leisurely explore city’s top attractions and Bangkok’s best sightseeing spots.

-Day 1 of this 3 Day Bangkok Itinerary for Families
+This 3 Day in Bangkok Itinerary for Families includes:

 For your first morning exploring this culturally rich city, we believe Wat Arun, aka Temple of the Dawn, is an iconic landmark in Bangkok that is a MUST SEE!